Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/_index.md

 First task is discovery and collecting our files in scope from the network.
-Typically this task may be slow to deploy or rely on cobbled together capabilies from other teams.
+Typically this task may be slow to deploy or rely on cobbled together capabilities from other teams.
 The Velociraptor hunt is an easy button for this use case.

 ![Velociraptor GUI : hunt : add hunt](01_new_hunt.png)